Connected to Nature

 Arriving at the foot of the Wolfkop, the witch sisters kneel by the small pool of water.

+The elder of the two places her palms just above the surface.
 The younger sister follows her movement, her eyes wide and bright, filled with a mixture of awe and tenderness.

 “We thank you,” whispers the elder, her voice barely more than a breath.
 “For the thirst you quench, for the life you carry, for the secret you keep.”
 She touches the water with her fingertips, and for a moment it seems to grow warmer — a response, an acknowledgment.